+characterize the IGA to identify potential hazards and evaluate safety to animals and humans.
+Further information on demonstrating safety is described in sections IV.C.1.Product

+Characterization and IV.C.1.Product

+Characterization and IV.C.1.Product

+Characterization and IV.C.1.Product

+Characterization and IV.C.1.Product

+Characterization and IV.C.1.Environmental Impact Assessments

-When submitting an application, you should include the results of the investigations you have conducted.
-We will evaluate the application to determine whether you have demonstrated that the IGA is safe and effective for its intended use.
-To demonstrate effectiveness of an article intended to express an extractable protein (e.g., for use as a human biological product), generally you would simply show that the expression product is in fact expressed in the animal.
-To demonstrate effectiveness of an IGA intended to alter a characteristic of the resulting animal, in general you would show that the animal had the claimed altered characteristic (e.g., that the investigational animals' rate of growth was as claimed or that it was indeed resistant to a disease).
-Further information on demonstrating effectiveness is described in this guidance in section $\underline{C.4.
-Effectiveness}$.
+Characterization (e.g., for use as a human biological product), generally you would simply show that the expression product is in fact expressed in the animal.
+To demonstrate effectiveness of an IGA intended to alter a characteristic (e.g., that the investigational animals' rate of growth was as claimed or that it was indeed resistant to a disease).
+Further information on demonstrating effectiveness is described in section <a href="IV.C.4.Environmental Investigational Environmental Investigational Environmental Investigational Environmental Investigational En

-FDA's review of applications is subject to specific User Fee Performance Goals timeframes,14 including a 180-day timeframe for review of a technical section of an application under the phased-review process.
-Note that, ordinarily, if CVM finds a submission incomplete, then when it is resubmitted the 180-day process restarts, however, for products enrolled in VIP, we may stop the clock at the time FDA finds the submission incomplete and then restart it when the developer submits the additional information as an amendment to FDA.
+FDA's review of applications is subject to specific User Fee Performance Goals timeframes, including a 180-day timeframe for review of a technical section of an application under the phased-review process.
+FDA is required to report its performance in meeting User Fee Performance goals timeframes.
+21 U.S.C.
+379j-13.
+Performance reports are available here.

+Note that, ordinarily, if CVM finds a submission incomplete, then when it is resubmitted the 180-day process restarts; however, for products enrolled in VIP, we may stop the clock at the time FDA finds the submission incomplete and then restart it when the sponsor submits the additional information as an amendment to FDA.
 This shortens the time to approval because if FDA "incompletes" a submission at day 60, for example, in the traditional system when the sponsor resubmits, the clock restarts at day 0, with 180 days remaining, but under VIP the clock restarts at day 60, meaning there are 120 review days remaining.
 FDA's total review time is 180 days.
 How long approval takes depends on how quickly sponsors submit complete technical sections.
 See the VIP webpage for further information on how this works.